Fennec-CMS/fennec/README.md

 The proposal here is to have an modern, fast, customizable base system to deploy any type of dynamic website.

 For now, the first test version is in development and it's not usable at all.
-However, if you want to support the project, don't be shy, [let me know](dave@blogdodave.com.br) ;)
+However, if you want to support the project, don't be shy, [let me know](http://blogdodave.com.br/contato) (or at dave@blogdodave.com.br) ;)